MicrosoftDocs/memdocs/memdocs/configmgr/core/servers/deploy/install/list-of-prerequisite-checks.md

 *Applies to: Central administration site*

-When you expand a primary site to a hierarchy, the cloud management gateway role isn't installed on the standalone primary site.
+When you expand a primary site to a hierarchy, the cloud management gateway (CMG) role isn't installed on the standalone primary site.

 ### Connection to SQL Server on central administration site